plutomi/plutomi/README.md

 ## Summary

-In your recruiting flow, you can create `openings`, which people can apply to.
+In your recruiting flow, you can create `openings` which people can apply to.
 An opening can be anything from a job, a location for a delivery company, or a program like a summer camp.

 In these openings, you can create `stages` which are individual steps for your application.
-You can add questions which applicants can answer, and setup automatic move rules that determine where applicants go next depending on their answers or after a certain time period.
+You can add questions for applicants to answer, and setup automatic move rules that determine where applicants go next depending on their answers or after a certain time period.

 An _opening_ for a delivery company might look like this: